CiscoDevNet/data-center-development/nx-os/python_scripting_nx-os/README.md

 ### On-Device scripts

 These scripts are designed to run within the Guest Shell of a Cisco NX-OS device.
-Therefore, after making sure guestshell is enabled, you will enter the NX-OS GuestShell and **paste in the entire contents of the script found in this directoy --- into the /bootflash/scripts directory in the guestshell on NX-OS --- and you will then hit ENTER**.
+Therefore, after making sure guestshell is enabled, you will enter the NX-OS GuestShell.
+A simple way to add the script to the NX-OS GuestShell is to **paste in the entire contents of the script found in this directoy --- into the /bootflash/scripts directory in the guestshell on NX-OS --- and you will then hit ENTER**.
 We place scripts there because that dir will be persistent across reboots of the device.
+I've included two extra lines in each script: the first line in the script contains "cat << 'EOF' >" and the name of the script and the last line will run the script.
+So if you want to add the script another way, you'll probably need to remove the first and last line of the on-device script.

 ```bash
 guestshell enable